 Release the hands and place them on your knees to continue with your spiritual practice.

-20 to 30 minutes of continuous practice is recommended for optimal results.
+30 minutes of continuous practice is recommended if used as a healing modality.

 You can also use it while doing pranayama, for however long your practice lasts.

-Time refers to the time of the day as in “when to do Adi Mudra”.
-The answers vary among practitioners.
-The only commonality is that is best done at dawn and/or dusk when the stomach is empty.
+Time refers to the time of the day as in “when to do Adi Mudra.”
+The answers vary among yoga practitioners.
+Broadly speaking, it's best to do Adi Mudra at dawn when the stomach is empty.
 It can be done before bedtime to improve sleep quality and provide relief in insomnia.

 Safety and Precautions

-We all have made this hand configuration as infants or inside the womb.
-Thereby, there are no known contraindications.
-It has been used anecdotally for centuries.
-No literature suggests any negative benefits of Adi Mudra.
-It is safe to practice for people of all ages.
+Adi Mudra is safe to practice for people of all ages.
+We have made this hand configuration as infants or inside the womb.
+Thereby, there are no known contraindications for Adi Mudra.
+Plus, this yoga hand gesture has been used anecdotally for centuries.

 Benefits of Adi Mudra